PDXostc/rvi_v2x_firmware/field-support-manual.md

 ```
 ## Links and Resources <a name="links-resources"></a>

-[v2x-board-connected-top]: [v2x-board-connected-under]:
-[v2x-connections-facing]: [v2x-dragon-v2x-connected]:
-[v2x-dragon-v2x-connected-detail]: [v2x-lights-on]:
-[v2x-sim-card-alignment-under]: [v2x-sim-card-ejected]: [v2x-obd-connection]:
-[v2x-mounted-enclosure]:

 ## FAQ

-*Q*: Why does the OBU occasionally take longer to boot or appear to reboot several times when starting up
+**Q**: Why does the OBU occasionally take longer to boot or appear to reboot
+several times when starting up

-*A*: There is an issue with the graphics compositor in the GENIVI Development Platform and it occasionally does not load properly.
-Normally, this would cause a command line to appear instead of the GUI.
-We have created a workaround to detect this condition and reload the compositor.
+**A**: There is an issue with the graphics compositor in the GENIVI Development
+Platform and it occasionally does not load properly.
+Normally, this would cause
+a command line to appear instead of the GUI.
+We have created a workaround to
+detect this condition and reload the compositor.
 A bug has been logged.